xt0fer/YouAreEllMVC/README.md

 ### The Point

-* You are to write a command interpreter using the provided `SimpleShell` class.
+* You are to write a command interpreter using the provided `YouAreEll` class.
 * You're going to create a way
 	* for commands to be typed into your shell,
 	* to read the typed commands and arguments,